amelialaundy/amelialaundy.github.io/week_2/8_gps1_1/readme.md

 Include: a title and your names on your site.
 Style it based on your wireframe.

 ## Release 2: Discuss Pair Programming
-Together, discuss and describe why you think pair-programming is important to DBC.
+Together, discuss and describe why you think pair-programming is important to EDA.
 Code up what you've discussed according to the wireframe you made.
 Also discuss what pairing means and define driver and navigator.
 You will want to compare these on the website.

 ## Release 3: Dress it up!